blender-head/python-numpy/.ipynb_checkpoints/README-checkpoint.md

     - Slicing Array
     - Advanced Indexing
     - Key Differences Between Indexing & Slicing
     - Notes on Slicing and Indexing
+- `04_modifying_arrays.ipynb`:
+    - Reshape an array
+    - Flatten an array
+    - Resize an array
+    - Transpose an array
+    - Swapaxes an array